Rhinemann/mage-hack/src/chapters/True Magick.typ

   At this Rank, the mage may enact radical changes on any complex organism -- people, dogs, horses, and so forth.
 They can uplift other species with new limbs, opposable thumbs, increased brain capacity, etc., so long as they do not change their intrinsic nature.
 ]

-Working with his own Pattern, that mage can transform themselves into other life forms of similar size and mass; they could become a Great Dane, for example, but not a hummingbird.
+Working with their own Pattern, that mage can transform themselves into other life forms of similar size and mass; they could become a Great Dane, for example, but not a hummingbird.
 The new body might require an adjustment period before the mind and reflexes reflect the new form.

 / Life Command: Spend a #spec_c.pp to step up or double your Life die on a roll for an effect that can be accomplished by a #spec_c.d10 or lower Life rating.